dpmaddalena/dpmaddalena.github.com/_posts/2016-01-09-picture-atlantic-shallow-words.md

 tags: [music]
 ---

-Video clip from [Picture Atlantic](http://www.pictureatlantic.com)'s 2015 Halloween show, where I debuted a series of stage videos I produced for them.
-The video (complete with lousy audio) shows a clip from the performance of *Shallow Words*.
+Video teaser clip from [Picture Atlantic](http://www.pictureatlantic.com)'s 2015 Halloween show, where I debuted a series of stage videos I produced for them.
+The video (shot with a phone from where I was playing video jockey) shows a clip from the performance of *Shallow Words*.

 <p>&nbsp;</p>